Hike at a Glance

 The gorge, with its many permanent waterholes, provides an important refuge for and attracts a wide variety of animals.
 Some are permanent residents, but others only appear in the dry season.
 Birds are abundant so remember to bring your binoculars and a camera!

-Looking for hikes and trails in Porcupine Gorge National Park or nearby?
-Try these similar graded walks.
+Looking for more walks in or near Porcupine Gorge National Park?
+Try these trails with a similar difficulty grade.

 Suggest an edit